Natural Herbs and Nutrients for Alzheimer's Disease treatment by Ray Sahelian, M.D.

 disease, a number of treatment options have been proposed or tried over the years.

-Although much more research needs to be done in order to find out the role of
+Although more research needs to be done in order to find out the role of

-these supplements in Alzheimer's disease treatment, I think it is appropriate to give them
+these supplements as a treatment, I think it is appropriate to give them

 a try since this condition currently has no cure or effective treatment.
 You are

-not likely to find this information in any official Alzheimer's disease
+not likely to find this information in any official publication of Alzheimer's disease

 balance of brain circulation agents and neurotransmitter precursors with